ravn/java8-presentation/MarkdownPresenter-master/presentation.md

       .map(e -> e + 1)
       .collect(Collectors.toList()) // [2, 3, 4, 5]
 ```

+There are many helper methods to make 1+2 easier.

 ###### Beware of autoboxing which happens here!!
 !